Matthew 10:5: Analysis

-Lapide notes that the first precept of Christ is to only go to the Jews, and not the Gentiles or Samaritans.
-The reason for this appears to be in Acts 8:46, "because it was proper that the word of God should first be announced to the Jews, children of the kingdom."
-Witham notes that this does not contradict the verse in Matt 28, "Go teach all nations," since this was said to them after the resurrection.
+Cornelius a Lapide notes that the first precept of Christ is to only go to the Jews, and not the Gentiles or Samaritans.
+Saint Jerome and Robert Witham both state that this restriction does not contradict the verse in Matthew 28:19, "Go, teach all nations", since this was said to them after the resurrection.
+Matthew Henry comments that "the Gentiles must not have the gospel brought them, till the Jews have refused it".

 Commentary from Church Fathers

-Glossa Ordinaria: "Because the manifestation of the Spirit, as the Apostle speaks, is given for the profit of the Church, after bestowing His power on the Apostles, He sends them that they may exercise this power for the good of others; These twelve Jesus sent forth."
+Glossa Ordinaria: "Because the manifestation of the Spirit, as the Apostle speaks, is given for the profit of the Church, after bestowing His power on the Apostles, He sends them that they may exercise this power for the good of others."

-Chrysostom: " Observe the propriety of the time in which they are sent.
+Chrysostom: "Observe the propriety of the time in which they are sent.
 After they had seen the dead raised, the sea rebuked, and other like wonders, and had had both in word and deed sufficient proof of His excellent power, then He sends them."

 Glossa Ordinaria: "When He sends them, He teaches them whither they should go, what they should preach, and what they should do.
 And first, whither they should go; Giving them commandment, and saying, Go ye not into the way of the Gentiles, and into any city of the Samaritans enter ye not; hut go ye rather to the lost sheep of the house of Israel."

-Jerome: " This passage does not contradict the command which He gave afterwards, Go and teach all nations; for this was before His resurrection, that was after.
+Jerome: "This passage does not contradict the command which He gave afterwards, Go and teach all nations; for this was before His resurrection, that was after.
 And it behoved the coming of Christ to be preached to the Jews first, that they might not have any just plea, or say that they were rejected of the Lord, who sent the Apostles to the Gentiles and Samaritans."

-Chrysostom: " Also they were sent to the Jews first, in order that being trained in Judæa, as in a palæstra, they might enter on the arena of the world to contend; thus He taught them like weak nestlings to fly."
+Chrysostom: "Also they were sent to the Jews first, in order that being trained in Judæa, as in a palæstra, they might enter on the arena of the world to contend; thus He taught them like weak nestlings to fly."

 Gregory the Great: "Or He would be first preached to Judæa and afterwards to the Gentiles, in order that the preaching of the Redeemer should seem to seek out foreign lands only because it had been rejected in His own.
 There were also at that time some among the Jews who should be called, and among the Gentiles some who were not to be called, as being unworthy of being renewed to life, and yet not deserving of the aggravated punishment which would ensue upon their rejection of the Apostles’ preaching."